smdesai/Plaid/README.md

 // Retrieve embeddings for a specific document by its ID let documentId = 5  // Document IDs are assigned sequentially (0, 1, 2, ...)

-let embeddings = try Plaid.getDocumentEmbeddings(
+let embeddings = try backend.getDocumentEmbeddings(
     indexURL: URL(fileURLWithPath: "/path/to/index"),
     documentId: documentId
 )